Skip to content

 At the beginning of the 1970s, Blaxploitation movies became quite popular and Marvel Comics wanted to cash in on the trend–as well as with other trends, see Ghost Rider or Werewolf by Night.
 Luke Cage was then introduced as an urban African-American hero like no other.

 Described at the time as “a combination of Superman and Shaft,” Luke Cage was created by Archie Goodwin, George Tuska, Roy Thomas, and John Romita Sr. He made his first appearance in Luke Cage, Hero for Hire #1 (June 1972).
-He was the first black American superhero to have his own book at Marvel (Black Panther is not an American!).
+He was the first black American superhero to have his own comic book series at Marvel Comics (Black Panther is not an American!).

 Introduced as a prisoner in “Little Alcatraz,” the Seagate Prison, Carl Lucas is recruited by research scientist Dr. Noah Burstein to be a test subject in a cellular regeneration experiment based on a variant of the Super-Soldier process.
 Lucas gains superstrength and escapes.
-He ends up in New York City’s Harlem neighborhood where he grew up where he reinvents himself.
+He ends up in New York City’s Harlem neighborhood where he grew up and reinvents himself.
 Now call Luke Cage, the “Power Man,” he becomes a freelance “hero for hire.”

-Hero for Hire was not a hit, but Luke Cage rapidly found his place in the Marvel universe.
+The Hero for Hire comics was not a hit, but Luke Cage rapidly found his place in the Marvel universe.
 He befriended the Fantastic Four, fought next to the super-team the Defenders, developed a relationship with Dr. Claire Temple, and teamed up with Iron Fist and Misty Knight…

-Luke Cage Reading Order
+Luke Cage Reading Order:

 Power Man, The Hero for Hire